Termination of Contractor Agreements in Ontarioachkarlaw-admin

 The main purpose of a contractor agreement is to outline the parties’ various obligations, to clarify terms, and to avoid disputes as well as costly and time-consuming litigation.
 The termination of contractor agreements has to be executed, if at all, after weighing various options and seeking legal counsel.

-Contractor agreements have various terms and clauses, some of which include:
+Contractor agreements in Ontario have various terms and clauses, some of which include:

 - Services to be provided by the contractor;